codemeasandwich/hyper-element/README.md

 * **this.attrs** : the attributes on the tag `<my-elem min="0" max="10" />` = `{ min:0, max:10 }`
     * Casting types supported: `Number`
+* **this.options** : a function that can be passed a configuration object.
+Also can be called without any arguments to receive a copy of the configuration.
+    * `useShadow` [boolean/`false`] : Should the element tried to renderer to the [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)
 * **this.store** : the value returned from the store function. *!only updated before each render*
 * **this.wrappedContent** : the text content embedded between your tag `<my-elem>Hi!</my-elem>` = `"Hi!"`
 * **this.element** : a reference to your created element